 Mold is considered a bio-contaminate that requires professional remediation under proper containment and air filtration.
-Mold remediation technicians in New Jersey must use appropriate personal protection while working.
+Mold remediation technicians in Camden County must use appropriate personal protection while working.
 Mold needs to be actively removed and surfaces need to be effectively cleaned in order to restore safe, pre-incident conditions.
 The moisture that caused and is supporting the mold growth must be properly addressed to prevent regrowth.
 The overall mold remediation process (from start to finish) is critical to achieving the desired mold-free results.
 If the mold remediation teams cuts any corners along way or simply misses something during the remediation, a clearance mold inspector will be able to catch it and recommend further cleaning.

 - Absence of visible dust, debris and moisture within the containment area.